funkycadet/weather-app/README.md

 ## USAGE

-To run this app, ensure Python 3.1+ is available on your system.
+To run this app, ensure Python 3.1+ is available on your system and you have an API key from [OpenWeather](https://openweathermap.org/).

 ```sh
 python3 weather.py {city} {-i}